iPlug2/iPlug2/Documentation/examples.md

 There is also a validate_audiounit.command shell script which will is a helper that runs auval with your plugins' unique IDs, and optionally performs the leaks test.

-You should install VSTHost to C:\Program Files\VSTHost\vsthost.exe (on x64 you should install the 64bit version here)
+You should install [VSTHost](http://hermannseib.com/english/vsthost.htm) to *C:\\Program Files\\VSTHost\\vsthost.exe* (on x64 you should install the 64bit version)

-To debug AAX you need to install the PT Dev build
+To debug AAX, you need to install a development build of Pro Tools.
+Consult Avid documentation for details.

 ##Installers & one-click build scripts

 The example projects contain shell scripts for both Windows (makedist-win.bat) and OSX (makedist-mac.command) that build everything, code-sign (where relevant) and package the products in an installer including license, readme.txt, changelog.txt and manual.
-On Windows the installer program "Innosetup" is used, on OSX "Packages".
-A python script update_version.py is called to look at resource.h and get the version from the PLUG_VER #define.
+On Windows *Inno Setup* is used, on OSX - *Packages*.

+A Python script *update_version.py* is called to get the version from `#define PLUG_VER` in *resource.h*.
 It then updates the info.plist files and installer scripts with the version number (in the format major.minor.bugfix).
-If you aren't building some components, e.g. RTAS, the build scripts may need to be modified.
-Please alter the license and readme text and remove my name from them if you release a plugin publicly.
+If you aren't building some components, e.g. AAX, the build scripts may need to be modified.

+**Please alter the license and readme text and remove my name from the build scripts if you're releasing a plugin publicly**.

 On OSX the script can also code-sign the standalone app and builds a .pkg for the appstore (commented out).